SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

   PAL/NTSC and will refuse to work if it detects NTSC

-Game Gear Core Release Notes
 ----------------------------

+# Game Gear Core Release Notes

 Early models of Game Gear did not include a BIOS, but later ones did.
-If you wish to see that blue startup screen, you can by selecting the BIOS file under "core options".
+If you wish to see that blue startup screen, you can by selecting the BIOS file under `core options`.
 The core will load a file with the name `ggbios.bin` (expected CRC32: `0EBEA9D4`) by default if found in the `/BIOS/` directory.

 Because there are three mappers, selecting one of the different mappers works by changing the file extention of the ROM file.

-A ROM that's 48K or less in size is run without a mapper;  it is just loaded straight into 0000-BFFF.
+A ROM that's 48K or less in size is run without a mapper; it is just loaded straight into `x0000-xBFFF`.

 A ROM greater than this size will use the standard Sega mapper.